Chapter 21 BWV 48 Ich elender Mensch, wer wird mich erlösen

 The likely explanation is that Bach was taking forward the notion expressed in the third movement, itself conveying an idea that he must have considered highly significant since he took care to introduce it through a second chorale.
 There the prayer to endure suffering on earth rather than in Heaven was explicit.
 Here in the tenor aria we are reassured that Jesus will forgive, heal and bring us back to life, thus keeping the ancient promise of salvation proffered in return for faith.
 And that is surely the key to Bach’s approach to this aria; healing resurrection and eternal bliss are all in the future; sin, continuing punishments and even torments are part of the continuing present.

 This, therefore, is an aria about here and now.
-Our faith tells us what Christ can and will do for us; but meanwhile we are consigned to the earth and have, indeed, even requested acceptance of the ongoing penalties for sin and transgression.
+Our faith tells us what Christ can and will do for us; but meanwhile we are consigned to the earth and have, indeed, even requested acceptance of the ongoing penalties for our sins and transgressions.

 Students may wish to compare Bach’s quite different harmonisation of this chorale, and its various other uses, in C 113 from the second cycle (chapter 12).